dotnet/docs-maui/docs/user-interface/controls/collectionview/layout.md

 These layouts can be specified by setting the `ItemsLayout` property to class that derives from the `ItemsLayout` class.
 This class defines the following properties:

-- `Orientation`, of type `ItemsLayoutOrientation`, specifies the direction in which the `CollectionView` expands as items are added.
+- `Orientation`, of type `ItemsLayoutOrientation`, specifies the direction in which the <xref:Microsoft.Maui.Controls.CollectionView> expands as items are added.
 - `SnapPointsAlignment`, of type `SnapPointsAlignment`, specifies how snap points are aligned with items.
 - `SnapPointsType`, of type `SnapPointsType`, specifies the behavior of snap points when scrolling.